 This part of the testing process is run by Salesforce-specific experts and relates to your business’s precise outputs and uses.
 System testing will highlight any problems with the automated side of your Salesforce CRM.

-UAT testing must be conducted by the people who will be using the Salesforce application.
+As one of Salesforce automated testing tools, UAT testing must be conducted by the people who will be using the Salesforce application.
 Testing will mimic actual events and day-to-day usage within the business, so you can confirm that the application suits your needs.

 The same tests that were run as part of system testing are now repeated in the production environment, which will confirm whether code and configuration have been properly translated from the testing or Sandbox environment into the live application.
 It is recommended that UAT testing is repeated after this step.

 This type of testing comes into play once new Salesforce updates have been released and installed or a bug has been detected and fixed.
 It ensures that all previous uses and processes still run normally and effectively after changes have been made.